Sorry, folks, it can’t be avoided. Once again the Maroons have massacred the Blues in the State of Origin series. And without JT!

 That’s why in Australia we call it ‘soccer’.
 After all, both codes of rugby, and AFL, are footy.

-Yes, soccer is played all over the country, and is commonly played by school kids, but it’s very much second fiddle at the elite level.
+Yes, soccer is played all over the country, and is commonly played by school kids, but it’s very much second fiddle at the elite level in Australia.
 Our better players go over to Europe to make a quid, just as the basketballers go to America.
 Soccer is supposed to be a non-contact sport, which is why you see the play-acting on the pitch (or whatever it’s called) when somebody pretends to be kicked in the ankle.
 Union, league, and AFL are all brutal contact sports where they’ve had to bring in rules to prevent serious injuries.
 It’s a bit like gladiators, I suppose.
 Only nobody is supposed to literally, you know, die.

 I guess in that respect we’re a bit more civilised than the Romans.